Which nerve is responsible for supplying the anterior compartment of the leg?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The correct answer is the deep peroneal nerve, which innervates the anterior compartment of the leg.
-This compartment is primarily responsible for dorsiflexion of the foot and toe extension.
-The deep peroneal nerve is a branch of the common peroneal nerve and specifically supplies the muscles in this compartment, including the tibialis anterior, extensor hallucis longus, and extensor digitorum longus.
+The deep peroneal nerve, also known as the deep fibular nerve, is the primary nerve responsible for supplying the anterior compartment of the leg.
+This compartment contains muscles that are predominantly involved in dorsiflexion of the foot and extension of the toes.
+Key muscles in this compartment include the tibialis anterior, extensor hallucis longus, and extensor digitorum longus.

 Subscribe